pitosalas/cleancont/output/2010-06-09-safari-now-has-scribefire.md

 ---
 title: "Safari now has Scribefire"
 subtitle: "Yay!
-One reason holding me to using FireFox on Mac was that I rely heavily on [Scribefire](http://ww..."
+One reason holding me to using FireFox on Mac was that I rely heavily on Scribefire"
 category: "298"
 tags: []
 date: "2010-06-09"